 362. Employees in class 2903 Eligibility Worker who are assigned to screen and process Medi-Cal applications at the Department of Public Health San Francisco General Hospital shall receive the rate of pay assigned to Class 2908 Hospital Eligibility Worker.
-Such assignment shall be certified by the aAppointing oOfficer or designee of the Department of Public Health and Administrator of San Francisco General Hospital.
+Such assignment shall be certified by the a Appointing of General Hospital.